opensafely-core/opencodelists/userdocs/viewing-a-codelist.md

 A codelist can have multiple versions, each of which has a __Version ID__ (and also a __Version Tag__ for some older codelists).
 The ID and tag (if applicable) for the version that you are currently viewing is also displayed under the Codelist ID.

-If there are multiple versions of a codelist, links to these will be displayed on the left hand side, below "Versions".
+If there are multiple versions of a codelist, links to these will be displayed:

         version-list.png